pilamb/pdf-Django-sorter/README.rst

 Also after upload, you can add manually:

 - URL, a website realated with the pdf
-- Hash authomatically added when uploaded (md5)
 - Tags (django-tagulous)

+And:

+- A hash authomatically added when uploaded (md5)

 Basic operations can be achieved: upload a file, delete, edit, listing, and detail of each file, plus tags management.
 Also some satistics of usage can be viewed.